tedyapo/maxima-circuits/README.md

 You may also place this line in your startup script (typically ~/.maxima/maxima-init.mac or ~/.maxima/wxmaxima-init.mac)

 # par(...)
-Calculate reciprical of sum of reciprocals of supplied arguments.
+Calculate reciprical of sum of reciprocals of supplied arguments, aka the harmonic sum.
 This calculates equivalents for parallel resistor or inductor values, or for series capacitors.

 Examples: